 After the dough rises you’ll separate the dough into 3 parts and roll each one out into a circle like a pizza.
 Try to get it somewhat thin so your crescents will have more layers.
 Don’t forget to flour your counter!

 Then cut it like a pizza and roll each “slice” from the long end (where the crust of the pizza would be) to the tip to form your crescents.
 I’m obsessed with this pizza/dough cutter.
 It comes with a covering for the blade so I don’t risk cutting myself in the drawer!

-Then place on a greased baking sheet and let rise again.
+Then place on a greased baking sheet (I use a cooking spray) and let rise again.
+I like to use a kitchen towel to cover my dough as it rises.
 This photo is from after the second rise.
+Then… bake rolls!

 I wish you could taste these through the screen.
 We make these for Thanksgiving and we always run out!
 Each batch makes more than 30 rolls but somehow they just disappear!
 Enjoy the World’s Best Potato Rolls!

 This recipe calls for all-purpose flour which is SO great because I don’t always happen to have bread flour on hand.
 But let me tell you, flour is different from brand to brand.
 That’s why when you make any yeast bread you have to pay attention to the dough as you’re making it.
 There’s commonly a range of flour listed in the ingredients of recipes because each brand of flour is so different.
 My recipe calls for 7-8 cups flour.
 You want to add enough flour to have a soft dough and able to handle it but you don’t want to add too much!
 I usually just put all the flour into a small bowl and shake some into the dough as its mixing.
 I stop adding it in when the dough comes together and is just firm enough to handle.